godotengine/godot-docs/classes/class_os.rst

 - :ref:`PoolStringArray<class_PoolStringArray>` **get_granted_permissions** **(** **)** |const|

-With this function you can get the list of dangerous permissions that have been granted to the Android application.
+With this function, you can get the list of dangerous permissions that have been granted to the Android application.

 **Note:** This method is implemented on Android.